Klasse Application

 • setApplicationReference

-public static void setApplicationReference(Object target,
+public static void setApplicationReference(Object target, Application ref)

 Tries to the set a reference to the global Application object in the target object.
 If the target object implements the ApplicationClient interface, the reference can be set.